WKPW: History

 WKPW was originally operated by Indiana Soldiers' and Sailors' Children's Home in Knightstown.
-Instructor/Program Director Mike York, who had worked in the Indianapolis radio market for many years at WIBC, WNAP and WENS, designed the studios.
+Instructor/program director Mike York, who had worked in the Indianapolis radio market for many years at WIBC, WNAP and WENS, designed the studios.
 The students, under York's supervision, assisted with building and outfitting of the broadcast facility.
-The project was under the direction of ISSCH Superintendent Robert Molnar, Assistant Superintendent John Wittkamper and Eder Career Center Director Paul Wilkinson.
+The project was under the direction of ISSCH superintendent Robert Molnar, assistant superintendent John Wittkamper and Eder Career Center director Paul Wilkinson.

-The project was completed after nearly two years and on September 23, 1993 WKPW began broadcasting a radiated power of 250 watts on a 100-foot (30.48 m) tower.
-Early programming consisted of Country Music, Top 40 and Oldies during the school week.
+The project was completed after nearly two years and on September 23, 1993, WKPW began broadcasting a radiated power of 250 watts on a 100-foot (30.48 m) tower.
+Early programming consisted of country music, Top 40 and oldies during the school week.
 The original license was only valid during the school day and the transmitter would be turned off at 3 pm each day.
-On January 10, 1994, WKPW began broadcasting 24 hrs a day with the help of a TM Century Ultimate Digital CD Automation System and Engineer Dan Parrish.
+On January 10, 1994, WKPW began broadcasting 24 hours a day with the help of a TM Century Ultimate Digital CD Automation System and engineer Dan Parrish.